 {% endarchiveList %}

-todumpAfter the filter is applied, the detailed information of the variable will be directly output on the page, including its type (for example*models.ArchiveRepresents a document object) and all its public fields with their current values.<pre>Label wrapping output content, ensuring that the formatted text maintains its original layout in the browser, enhancing readability.
+todumpAfter the filter is applied, the variable's details will be output directly on the page, including its type (such as*models.ArchiveRepresents a document object) and all the public fields and their current values.
+Use<pre>Tag wrapping output content can ensure that the formatted text maintains its original formatting in the browser, improving readability.

 {# 使用 stringformat 过滤器以 Go 结构体形式查看变量 #}